 It is helpful to tell yourself that this happened in the past and bring your attention to the present moment by noticing where you are and feel the position of your body.

 It is also helpful if you will be tapping on a past trauma to make sure you are looking at it as if it was playing on a movie screen and you are in the audience watching, and not from the point of view of the one in the movie.

 Here are the EFT finger tapping points to include in your tapping whenever you wish.
 I recommend you include them for abreactions:

 If you would prefer to work one-on-one with someone trained and certified, I do EFT by phone or on-line with Skype and Zoom.

 Here is a link to a half hour sample EFT session with Eloisa Ramos working with a client with Rheumatoid Arthritis and Lyme Disease.

 If you would like to find additional EFT learning online or learn about EFT Certification, visit EFT Seminars.

 As of June, 2012, Gary Craig, Founder of EFT is offering much of his "Official EFT" training on-line and free to the public.
 In 2015 he also developed what he calls Optimal EFT which is based on calling on the "Unseen Therapist" or Holly Spirit for healing.
-Training in this method is also available for free at his website.
+Training in this method is also available at his website.